TPZ-CORE/TPZ_txAdmin/README.md

 # Discord

-For farther support and explanation or joining our community, click [here](https://discord.gg/Ms7TR9VsAB).
+For farther support and explanation or joining and becoming a part of our community, click [here](https://discord.gg/Ms7TR9VsAB).

 # Credits and References

 - Inspired and derived from: https://forum.cfx.re/t/how-to-setup-a-redm-server/918850